enescerrahoglu/nation_code_picker/README.md

-### This project provides a nation calling code selection widget.
+### This package provides a widget that allows you to select country dialing codes in your applications.

 ## Usage
 <!--